Defaultplayer001/Deus-Ex-Universe-Community-Update-/[1.0] Deus Ex - Windows-Linux-macOS-Android/README.md

 Everyone has their own vision of how Deus Ex should be, and while we can't promise to fulfill everyone, we hope to cover as many user scenarios as possible!

+### Known issues:
+* Currently no uninstaller
+* Install is inefficient, taking about 3gb total to install.
+This includes the 1gb size of the installer.
+* UI Scaling options don't seem to function
+* You may need to alt-tab out and back into the game on boot.
+At least with DX9 on some systems it displays only black at first.

 The package Includes the following: